telerik/maui-docs/controls/aiprompt/styling/tabview-styling.md

 # TabView Styling

-The AIPrompt control dispplays the available views (Input, Output, Commands) in a TabView.
+The AIPrompt control displays the available views (Input, Output, Commands) in a TabView.
 You can modify the visual appearance of the TabView and each TabView header through the `TabViewStyle` property of the control.

 The following example demonstrates how to modify the visual states of the TabView headers through the `TabViewStyle` property: